colestrode/skellington/README.md

 };
 ```

-### Adding Help Text
+### `help`

+- Object

 You can optionally include help text for your plugin.
 To do this, you will need a a `help` object with `command` and `text`
 properties on your exported object.
 As in life, `help` is optional, but it does make things easier.

-`command`: the command the user will use to get help about your plugin.
+- `command` (String, required) The command the user will use to get help about your plugin.
 For example if `command` is `funny gifs`, users
 will get help by typing `@bot help funny gifs`.

-`text`: either a string or a function.
+- `text` (String or function, required) Either a string or a function.
 The string will be displayed as is.
 If text if a function, it will be passed an
 options object with the following properties:

 | Property | Description |